Smedley Butler: Veracruz and first Medal of Honor

-He and the chief railroad inspector scoured the city, saying they were searching for a lost railroad employee; there was no lost employee, and in fact the employee they said was lost never existed.
+He and the chief railroad inspector scoured the city, saying that they were searching for a lost railroad employee; there was no lost employee, and in fact, the employee who they said was lost never existed.
 The ruse gave Butler access to various areas of the city.
 In the process of the so-called search, they located weapons in use by the Mexican army and determined the size of units and states of readiness.
 They updated maps and verified the railroad lines for use in an impending U.S. invasion.
 On March 7, 1914, he returned to Veracruz with the information he had gathered and presented it to his commanders.
-The invasion plan was eventually scrapped when authorities loyal to Mexican General Victoriano Huerta detained a small American naval landing party (that had gone ashore to buy gasoline) in Tampico, Mexico, which led to what became known as the Tampico Affair.
+The invasion plan was eventually scrapped, when authorities loyal to Mexican General Victoriano Huerta detained a small American naval landing party (that had gone ashore to buy gasoline) in Tampico, Mexico, which led to what became known as the Tampico Affair.

 When President Woodrow Wilson discovered that an arms shipment was about to arrive in Mexico, he sent a contingent of Marines and sailors to Veracruz to intercept it on April 21, 1914.
 Over the next few days, street fighting and sniper fire posed a threat to Butler's force, but a door-to-door search rooted out most of the resistance.
 By April 26, the landing force of 5,800 Marines and sailors secured the city, which they held for the next six months.
-By the end of the conflict the Americans reported 17 dead and 63 wounded, and the Mexican forces had 126 dead and 195 wounded.
+By the end of the conflict, the Americans reported 17 dead and 63 wounded; the Mexican forces had 126 dead and 195 wounded.
 After the actions at Veracruz, the U.S. decided to minimize the bloodshed and changed their plans from a full invasion of Mexico to simply maintaining the city of Veracruz.
 For his actions on April 22, Butler was awarded his first Medal of Honor.
 The citation reads:

-After the occupation of Veracruz, many military personnel received the Medal of Honor, an unusually high number.
-The Army presented one, nine went to Marines and 46 were bestowed upon naval personnel.
+After the occupation of Veracruz, an unusually high number of U.S. military personnel received the Medal of Honor.
+The Army presented one, nine went to Marines, and 46 were bestowed upon naval personnel.
 During World War I, Butler attempted to return his medal, explaining he had done nothing to deserve it.
-The medal was returned to him with orders to keep it and to wear it as well.
+The medal was returned to him with orders to keep it and to wear it, as well.